 It is amazing what can happen on a quick trip for lunch in Southeast Asia.
 When in the States, 9 times out of 10 nothing interesting happened during a lunch break at work.
 Well, there was the one time in DC where we had an earthquake.
 And, there was the time I stopped at a liquor store with a friend so he could buy a bottle of wine for dinner that Friday night and the owner had us tasting Scotch before we left.
 Aside from that, nothing happened on the way to Roti or Qdoba or any other typical American chain.
-It was always go to lunch, or grab and go, and return to the office.
+It was always going to lunch, or grab and go, and return to the office.

 In Asia, though, I find there is no normal day.
 Something always happens, whether it is a dog or chicken crossing our road, adorable school children playing drums, a smile from a woman making an offering, or just seeing someone using a motorbike to transport something entirely different.

 But, when we were at the Padang, we stumbled upon some sort of Balinese Hindu ceremony.
 We decided to investigate.

 We saw a cremation procession during our last visit to Bali, with friends and family walking down a small side street.
 A group was carrying the remains of a person, ceremoniously wrapped, propped on a platform.
 We witnessed the procession for a minute but did not follow.